creativenucleus/jtruk-timezoner.js/README.md

 Selling points are:

+- **Straightforward** - Integration doesn't require much more than some basic HTML tag decorations.
 - **Progressive** - If the user has JavaScript disabled, the times will still be displayed with the default timezone.
 - **Explicit** - It is clear to the user which timezone is being displayed.
 I've noticed some websites (e.g. Revision 2023/4) automatically remap to your system timezone, which is clever but can be confusing - especially when the hosts talk about the upcoming schedule, when someone is travelling / trying to plan arrival/departure from a different timezone, or when people in different timezones are discussing the event.
 - **Configurable** - The initialisation accepts a configuration.
 This can be used to change how the local version of the time is displayed (and could be extended).